bus710/headless/README.md

 $ go get -u github.com/go-delve/delve/cmd/dlv
 ```

-Also, run this in nvim to install vim-go plug-ins:
+Also, run this in nvim to install plug-ins of vim-plug and vim-go:

 ```
 $ nvim

+:PlugInstall
 :GoInstallBinaries
 ```